MoravianOpenMRS/openmrs-module-dataaggregation/README.md

 == Description ==

-This module allows for external access to anonymous aggregate data..
+This module allows for external access to anonymous aggregate data.

 == Building from Source ==